2000 Nebraska Initiative 416

-Nebraska Initiative 416 was a 2000 ballot initiative that amended the Nebraska Constitution to make it unconstitutional for the state to recognize or perform same-sex marriage, same-sex civil unions or domestic partnerships.
-The referendum was approved on November 7, 2000, by 70% of the voters.
-The initiative has since been struck down in federal court and same-sex marriage is now legally recognised in the state of Nebraska.
+Nebraska Initiative 416, officially titled "Ban Same-Sex Marriage Act", was a 2000 ballot initiative that amended the Nebraska Constitution to make it unconstitutional for the state to recognize or perform same-sex marriage, same-sex civil unions, or domestic partnerships.
+The referendum was approved on November 7, 2000, by 70% of the voters, and it became Article I-29 of the state's Constitution.
+The initiative has since been struck down in federal court and same-sex marriage is now legally recognized in the state of Nebraska.

+As of 2025, Article I-29 of the Nebraska Constitution remains an unconstitutional constitutional amendment.
+It can repealed by either an initiated constitutional amendment, a state constitutional convention, or by a legislatively referred constitutional amendment that requires a three-fifths vote in the Nebraska Legislature and a majority vote in a referendum.

 Text of amendment

 The text of the amendment states:

 Only marriage between a man and a woman shall be valid or recognized in Nebraska.
 The uniting of two persons of the same sex in a civil union, domestic partnership, or other similar same-sex relationship shall not be valid or recognized in Nebraska.

-Those voting yes were voting in favour of the amendment and those voting no were voting against the amendment.
+Those voting yes were voting in favor of the amendment and those voting no were voting against the amendment.

 Campaign

 The petition drive that put the proposed amendment on the Nebraska ballot was organized by Guyla Mills, director of Nebraska Family Council.
-Mills said of her organization's motives: "This is not about hate, this is about love.
+Mills explained her organization's motives, stating: "This is not about hate, this is about love.
 The Defense of Marriage Act movement was just a platform we had to share the love of Jesus Christ."